Creighton Bluejays square off against the Oregon Ducks - WTOP News

 Las Vegas; Thursday, 2 p.m.
 EST

-The Bluejays have a 3-3 record against non-conference oppponents.
-Creighton is fifth in the Big East in rebounding averaging 35.0 rebounds.
-Blake Harper leads the Bluejays with 5.8 boards.
+The Bluejays are 3-3 in non-conference play.
+Creighton is 0-3 against opponents over .500.

-The Ducks have a 4-2 record in non-conference play.
+The Ducks are 4-2 in non-conference play.
 Oregon has a 1-0 record in games decided by less than 4 points.

-Creighton scores 74.7 points per game, 0.2 more points than the 74.5 Oregon gives up.
-Oregon averages 75.0 points per game, 3.3 more than the 71.7 Creighton allows to opponents.
+Creighton is shooting 44.2% from the field this season, 0.2 percentage points lower than the 44.4% Oregon allows to opponents.
+Oregon averages 9.2 made 3-pointers per game this season, 3.5 more made shots on average than the 5.7 per game Creighton gives up.

-TOP PERFORMERS: Josh Dix is shooting 43.8% and averaging 12.3 points for the Bluejays.
-Isaac Traudt is averaging 1.7 made 3-pointers.
+TOP PERFORMERS: Josh Dix averages 1.7 made 3-pointers per game for the Bluejays, scoring 12.3 points while shooting 31.3% from beyond the arc.
+Blake Harper is shooting 45.5% and averaging 10.2 points.

 Jackson Shelstad is scoring 17.0 points per game and averaging 2.8 rebounds for the Ducks.
 Nathan Bittle is averaging 16.3 points and 7.8 rebounds.